eirikhoye/mirna_pipeline/README.md

 ### miRge3.0

-Now that we have run our datasets through QA, its time to align those that passed to MirGeneDB.
+Now that we have run our datasets through QA, its time to align those that passed to MirGeneDB2.0.
 To do this, we will use miRge3.0, a state of the art read aligner that is designed specifically for miRNA datasets. miRge3.0 has many advanced features, including detecting A to I editing events, discovery of novel miRNAs, and much more.
 For further details, see https://mirge3.readthedocs.io/en/latest/quick_start.html.
-For now, we will simply align our datasets against MirGeneDB and create a count matrix for downstream analysis.
+For now, we will simply align our reads to MirGeneDB and create a count matrix for downstream analysis.

 First, create a filepaths.txt file containing paths to your datasets:
 ```